 correlation method that is suitable to perform rank correlation on tied data

-is the Kendall's tau-b method, usable with kendall
+is the Kendall's tau-b method, usable with kendall.

 Regarding correlation direction, since miRNAs mainly act as negative regulators, only negatively correlated miRNA-target pairs are evaluated, and statistical significance is calculated through a one-tailed t-test.